Wolox/tech-guides/frontend/NextJs/style-guide.md

   export default IndexPage
   ```

-  Head Component makes sure all of your pages include important details like
+  Head Component helps us to improve SEO by making sure all of your pages include important details like
-  title, description etc. that need to get rendered into your page.
+  title, description, etc. that need to get rendered into your page.
 Next.js
-  recognises this metadata and lift it to the right location in your HTML
+  recognizes this metadata and lift it to the right location in your HTML
   document when the page is being rendered.
 It helps in improving SEO.

 You can se more about it